 Scientific bottom line: ‘Liquid sugar’ causes you to eat even more than you normally would, easily leading to weight gain.

-At this point we are not talking about sugar in general or sugar vs other carbs (which can be a whole separate topic of discussion), but we are talking about sugar in its liquid form.
+Another tip for losing weight lies in your juices and sodas.
+At this point we are not talking about sugar in general or sugar vs. other carbs (which can be a whole separate topic of discussion), but we are talking about sugar in its liquid form.
 Studies have shown that when the same people are given comparable amounts of solid candy and soda (at different times) and then observed, their eating habits change considerably when their diets are supplemented with soda (compared to when they are eating the same amount of calories in candy), in that they tend to eat significantly more food throughout the day and have resultant weight gain (2a).

 What about fruit juices?
 In terms of sugar content, they are similar to soda, with some experts considering them pretty much the same when it comes to your diet and weight loss efforts (2b).
 Therefore, aim to eat whole fruits, and try avoiding sugary drinks altogether.